Get posts directly to your inbox

 Word Fence is one of many “security” plugins for WordPress, but often leave your site extremely cluttered.
 You’re given too many choices to make, and most of these choices should be made at the host level.
 With WPEngine or Kinsta, you don’t have to think about these and can rest easy knowing you have a secure server.

 Unfortunately, this is the most popular SEO plugin out there.
 But beware: it’s riddled with ads, and holds features back to get you to upgrade.
 Truth be told, for most sites your SEO plugin doesn’t matter as they all pretty much allow you to ad keywords and meta descriptions, which is good enough for most sites, but there are much better options than Yoast out there.
+If you’re already using Yoast, read my comparison between Yoast and Rank Math.

 If you’re just starting a site, and need ecommerce functionality, I would strongly recommend you at least consider Shopify.
 I know WordPress has a lot more flexibility and features, but Shopify makes things super simple, and is very cheap.
 If you’re not a developer it’s often hard to customize WooCommerce to fit the exact needs you’re looking for.